 Joe Percoco, Cuomo’s former confidential assistant and 2014 campaign manager, received $30,000 income from COR in 2014.
-COR received contracts worth more than $100 million because Alain Kalayeros (Cuomo’s economic “guru”), and Todd Howe (a liaison to the Governor, according to Assemblyman Brindisi), tailored the bidding process to specifically fit COR Development, thus ensuring that they were chosen by Fort Schuyler (the corporation giving out the money) for the projects at the heart of the Buffalo Billions scandal.
+COR received contracts worth more than $100 million because Alain Kalayeros (Cuomo’s economic “guru”), and Todd Howe (a liaison to the Governor, according to Assemblyman Brindisi), tailored the bidding process to specifically fit COR Development, thus ensuring that they were chosen by Fort Schuyler Management Corporation (the ones giving out the money) for the projects at the heart of the Buffalo Billions scandal.

-Additionally, Buffalo’s largest construction company, LP Ciminelli (or more specifically, Louis Ciminelli and his family members), made a $100,000 donation to Cuomo’s re-election campaign, something that later benefitted him in the long-run.
+Additionally, Buffalo’s largest construction company, LP Ciminelli (or more specifically, Louis Ciminelli and his family members), donated $100,000 to Cuomo’s re-election campaign, something that later benefitted them in the long-run.
 In addition, Ciminelli also hosted a fundraiser for Cuomo during bidding in 2013 which raised another $250,000 for the governor, according to court papers.
 Ciminelli then “won” the bid for a $750 million contract.
 In July of 2018, Ciminelli was convicted on corruption charges related to bid-rigging.

 Cuomo’s is not an open, fair and democratic process; this has been described as “pay-to-play” corruption.
 Cuomo’s administration awards millions in contracts to companies who in turn donate to his campaign.
 This is considered by many as not being what is best for upstate communities.